schatzcenter/CBREC/CBREC-Fire/README.md

 install.packages("data.table")
 ```

-Other packages and software are required to reproduce the entire project, inlcuding python, Consume 4.2, Google Earth Engine, and many other r packages.
-Packages were loaded at the beginning of every script where possible.
+Other packages and software are required to reproduce the entire project.
+Packages are loaded at the beginning of every script where possible.
 All scripts have a description header.

 ### Summary Overview

 The process for calculating the consumption and emissions for a single tile over 5 timesteps (0, 25, 50, 75, and 100) is shown below.

-1. The scenario lookup table is loaded.
-The following steps are run for each scenario.
+1. The case lookup table is loaded.
+The following steps are run for each case.

 2. The FCCS fuelbed, residue, and spatial attributes data are loaded and joined into a single data.table.